RefaelLasry/EstimationOfCovarianceMatrix/README.md

 # Estimation of covariance matrix

-Implementation of two methods.
+This project contains implementation of two methods and a document with detailed explanation of linear shrinkage along with introduction to the problem of covariance estimation.

 ## 1. Linear shrinkage
 "Improved Estimation of the Covariance Matrix of Stock Returns With an Application to Portfolio Selection / Ledoit and Wolf 2001"

 http://www.econ.uzh.ch/en/people/faculty/wolf/publications.html